danwerner21/6x0x-DOS65/README.md

 Programming of the Propeller EEPROM(U25) can be accomplished in any of the following ways:

 1. Via a standalone EEPROM programmer
-1. Via a serial cable to the serial port on the ParPortProp
+1. Via a serial cable to the serial port on the 6x0x
 1. Via a PropPlug adapter available from Parallax

 For #1, selection and use of a suitable programmer is required and beyond the scope of this document.